 This recipe teaches you how to cook sautéed Chinese yam with soy sauce, a popular Japanese home-style dish.
 Because Chinese yam is high in fiber and low in calorie, it’s perfect for people on a diet.
 Similar to carrot and daikon radish salad I previously shared, this recipe is another appetizer or side dish you can make in about 10 minutes!

 I like to serve the Chinese yams on a bed of lettuce and sprinkle some roasted sesame seeds sprinkled on top.
-I hope you enjoy making this recipe and thank you for stopping by!
+If you like this recipe, don’t forget to leave a rating and share it with your friends!

 - 1 tablespoon oil